Scaffold-Stark/speedrunstark/README.md

 🤨 Then, the user makes a _second transaction_ to the `Vendor` contract to `sellTokens(amount_tokens: u256)`.

-🤓 The `Vendor` should call `fn transfer_from(ref self: ContractState, sender: ContractAddress, recipient: ContractAddress, amount: u256) -> bool` and if the user has approved the `Vendor` correctly, tokens should transfer to the `Vendor` and ETH should be sent to the user.
+🤓 The `Vendor` should call `fn transfer_from(ref self: ContractState, sender: ContractAddress, recipient: ContractAddress, amount: u256) -> bool` and if the user has approved the `Vendor` correctly, tokens should transfer to the `Vendor` and STRK should be sent to the user.

 🤩 In the UI, you can use `useScaffoldMultiWriteContract.ts` to call `approve` and `buy / sell tokens`